 4) Start Sourcing New Financial Services Clients

-Engaging in new customer acquisition is one of the most proactive ways to keep business booming during the multigenerational wealth transfer.
+Engaging in new customer acquisition as a financial advisor is one of the most proactive ways to keep business booming during the multigenerational wealth transfer.
 What financial marketing solutions can get you in front of the right audience at the right time?

 Direct Mail Marketing: Get your audience engaged and familiar with your firm.
 A personalized, branded postcard is a great way to put your ad in their hands – literally!